dependents/Dependents/readme.md

 If it doesn't work, please file an issue.

 If you want contribute or use the latest commits simply git clone the repository `https://github.com/mrjoelkemp/Dependents` to your Packages directory with a directory name of `Dependents`.
 From sublime choose `Preferences -> Browse Packages`  to easily determine the path to the Packages directory for your install.
 Be sure to remove the package via package control first if you had already done so to avoid package control updating the package.

+#### Windows Install

+Currently because node_modules creates an extensively deep set of folder paths the package will fail to load completely into the normal Sublime packages directory.
+This is due to the limit of 256 characters for file path in Windows.
+Thus you can **not** install this packages via package control.

+To beat the 256 character limitation

+* git clone the repository `https://github.com/mrjoelkemp/Dependents` to a dependents folder in the root of your C drive, `C:\dependents`
+* Make a symbolic link from there to a folder of the same name `depdendents` in your sublime packages directory.
+You can use [mklink](http://www.sevenforums.com/tutorials/278262-mklink-create-use-links-windows.html) or install this [tool](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) which makes creating symbolic links easy.

+Hopefully in the future a version can be released that shortens the file paths and thus overcomes Window's limitation.
+Sorry for the hassle but being able to use Dependents is worth it!

 ### Configuring settings